 In the film we see the ordinary young men of Treichville who have made double personalities for themselves: Lemmy Caution, Tarzan and Eddie Constantine.
 Through this Rouch manages to show the western mythological characters we've brought to their land for their enjoyment.
 But in the end mockery hits us who have repressed their culture.
 Moi, un noir shows the era of colonial possessions.
 In the film sometimes we cannot be sure of who is talking.
 Is it a random guy in the street or is it a mythical side person, who knows.

-Moi un noir brilliantly manages to show, not only the harsh life of the people, but the inequality that lies there.
-The rich people live in high two floor houses - close to God.
+Moi un noir brilliantly manages to show not only the harsh life of the people but the inequality that lies there.
+The rich people live in high two floor houses -- close to God.
 When the others sleep on the ground and live in poverty.
 It is a very important documentary just as it i, but it is also very interesting from historical point of view.
-It could easily be seen as the very first French New Wave film but I think it just opened the door for others - which is no insult.
+It could easily be seen as the very first French New Wave film but I think it just opened the door for others -- which is no insult.
 Jean Rouch showed the way for Truffaut, Godard, Rohmer, Rivette and Chabrol.
-He searched for new dimensions of cinema, modernized philosophy of film and cleansed the feature film.
+He searched for new dimensions of cinema, modernized philosophy of film and changed the feature film.

 Was this review helpful to you?